JesseKaczmarski/zip_mapping/README.md

 ## Introduction

 The goal of this repository is to provide an easy to use Python script which converts zip code data from primarily cross-sectional data.
-This script/method is for data that non-temporal (i.e., one observation per person).
+This script (zip_to_county.ipynb) is for data that non-temporal (i.e., one observation per person).
 This is common for social science datasets that are survey based.

 ## Pre-requisites